 The LSU and Parma groups developed, and used for publications, a set of two thorns for analysis of hydro quantities, in particular for mode analysis.
 We would like to have those included in the Einstein Toolkit.
 We are aware that a few things are still missing for that (documentation, test suites), but before we go that extra step and create all of that, we want to be sure the following is seen as 'ok':

 TempPool is not tied to GRHydro_Analysis.
-Any other thorn can also request storage there, but there currently isn't another thorn.
+Any other thorn can also request storage there, but there currently isn't another thorn doing so.
 It just seemed to good idea to split this functionality.
-The book keeping already now makes sure that the number of allocated grid functions is only as large the maximum of any thorn using it.
+The book keeping already now makes sure that the number of allocated grid functions is only as large as the maximum any thorn using it requests.

 The relevant code can be found here:

 I'd like another developer to have a look and give input.
-Once/If this is deemed ok to be included, we will add the necessary documentation and test suites and make a proper proposal for inclusion.
+Once/If this is deemed ok to be included on technical grounds, we will add the necessary documentation and test suites and make a proper proposal for inclusion.